programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 If this dataset doesn't fit your interests or if you'd like more practice after completing this tutorial, here are a few other interesting datasets that you might consider:

   - [Scottish Witchcraft Trials](https://data.world/history/scottish-witchcraft/): A multi-table set of data on over 4,000 people accused of witchcraft between 1536 and 1736.

   - [Civil Unrest Events](https://data.world/history/civil-unrest-event-data): A single table cataloging over 60,000 events of civil unrest across the world since the end of World War II.

   - [Trans-Atlantic Slave Trade Database](http://www.slavevoyages.org/voyage/search): Searchable and customizable tabular data on 36,000 slaving voyages that transported over 10 million slaves from the 16th to 19th centuries.

+The datasets typically contain the same types of quantitative, qualitative, temporal, and spatial data found in the THOR dataset; however the Scottish Witchcraft Trials lacks spatial data:

 # Getting Started